99th-Dutchies/mc-halloweenheist-plugin/README.md

   The name of the timezone you will be playing at.
 - `worldDimensions`
   *Default `500`*
-  The dimensions of the gamearea, assuming a center point of (0,0).
+  The dimensions of the game area, assuming a center point of (0,0).
 The Heist Object will spawn somewhere between `-worldDimensions` and `worldDimensions` in both X and Z direction.
 - `itemOffset`
   *Default `25`*
   The offset from (0,0) in which the Heist Object will not spawn.